jryan128/thingo/README.md

  - phrases: holds TSV files which hold all the category and board information
  - android: the android app version of Bazingo
  - web: the jquery mobile and node.js version of Bazingo
+ - ios: the ios app version of bazingo

 New Category Workflow
 ---------------------